andrewbihl/bsed/README.md

 ## Enter Perl

 Perl solves these issues–in theory–by providing a one-stop shop for all of these uses.
-Perl one-liners provide the set of functionality containing grep, sed, and awk use cases, and have syntax designed to mimic that of sed.
+Perl one-liners provide the set of functionality containing grep, sed, and AWK use cases, and have syntax designed to mimic that of sed.
 Furthermore, Perl includes advanced regex support and is for many cases more efficient than any of its counterparts.